This is an accordion element with a series of buttons that open and close related content panels.

 - Integration with the International Fire Code (IFC)

-Differences Between the Three Compliance Methods
+Differences between the Three Compliance Methods

-- Prescriptive compliance method – Chapter 4
+- Prescriptive compliance method – Chapter 5

-- Work area method – Chapters 5 – 13
+- Work area method – Chapters 6 – 11

-- Continued use of existing buildings
+- Continued use of the building

-- Performance compliance method – Chapter 14
+- Performance compliance method – Chapter 13

 - Structural comparison with new construction

-- Life safety tradeoffs to offset deficiencies
+- Life Safety tradeoffs to offset deficiencies

 - Thresholds and triggers within the code

-- Incentives for continued updating of buildings
+- Incentives for continued updating of the buildings

 Details of the Performance Method